 In this powerful and compelling program, Richards shines a light on the people and lessons that have gotten her through good times and bad, and encourages audiences to take risks, make mistakes, and make trouble along the way.

-Cecile Richard's new book is an instant New York Times bestseller
+Cecile Richards' book Make Trouble is an instant New York Times bestseller

 After starting her career as a labor organizer, working with women earning the minimum wage, she went on to start her own grassroots organizations, and later served as Deputy Chief of Staff to House Democratic Leader Nancy Pelosi.
 In 2011 and 2012, she was named one of TIME Magazine’s 100 Most Influential People in the World.